lint-staged/lint-staged/README.md

 ### TypeScript

-_Lint-staged_ provides TypeScript types for the main configuration format, usable in JS-based config files.
-Lint-staged doesn't currently support loading configuration from actual TS files, but it's possible to [use the JSDoc syntax together with TypeScript](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#import-types):
+_Lint-staged_ provides TypeScript types for the configuration and main Node.js API.
+You can use the JSDoc syntax in your JS configuration files:

 ```js
 /**